aPurpleDev/monitoring/README.md

 # Monitoring Overview

 This is a node training projet who's purpose is to monitor system metrics and serve them in a REST API format.
+The project monitors CPU usage and HDD memory usage.
+Every 5 seconds, it inserts the data in a Postgres database.
+Various routes documented below allows user to fetch data.

+Further functionalities are pending implementation.

+# Setup

+Once the folder is cloned, run npm install on the project root folder to get all dependency modules.
+Run npm start at the root project folder to launch the start script.
+Server will run at localhost:8060.

 # Routes